 Tennille Hopper Creative Director

-In addition to a great elliptical bike or stand up bike, ElliptiGO users get access to a community, they get access to a community of thousands of other riders who are eager to help each other get as much as possible from their ElliptiGO experience.
+In addition to a great elliptical bike or stand up bike, ElliptiGO users get access to a community of thousands of other riders who are eager to help each other get as much as possible from their ElliptiGO experience.
 From events and races, to tips and training suggestions, the ElliptiGO community really sets ElliptiGO apart.